Frequently asked questions

 Some complaints can be easily resolved, while others may require an extensive investment of time and resources.
-In all cases, the OIC investigates complaints as quickly as possible.
+In all cases, we investigate complaints as quickly as possible.

 Every case is different, so it is difficult to predict exactly how long an investigation will take.
-However, the investigators generally aims to complete investigations into administrative complaints within 90 days and refusal complaints with nine months.
+However, investigators generally aim to complete investigations into administrative complaints within 90 days and refusal complaints with nine months.

 The following factors can affect how long an investigation will take:

 - the number of records to be reviewed;

 - the complexity of a case, or the number of issues to be investigated;

 - the level of cooperation or ease of communication with institutions, complainants and other concerned parties;

 - the availability of witnesses and documentary evidence;

 - the completeness and quality of the information institutions, complainants and other parties have provided; and/or